janpeuker/awesome-tech-roles/README.md

 # Awesome Tech Roles
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-Tech-adjacent Job titles, roles, career paths by role and responsibility in Software and Information Technology ("IT", "ICT", "Tech") firms or firms that see themselves as technology companies and embrace a product mindset.
+Tech-adjacent Job titles, roles, career paths by role and responsibility in Software and Information Technology ("IT", "ICT", "Tech") organizations, or organization that sees themselves as technology-driven and embraces a product mindset.

 This list does not cover non-tech industry enterprises, consulting firms, managed service providers, service delivery firms or startups, as many roles in those (e.g. Architect, Program Manager) have different, often hierarchical or organizational, meaning (e.g. Analyst, Manager, Operations).
 This list ist not a definition but an observation.